Jev1337/CCNA-Helper/README.md

 HARDCODED Keys:
-F4 Button always closes the app
+F4 Button always closes the app<br>
 RIGHT CONTROL is the button to use to SHOW answers.